KTH-Library/docs-kth-rdm/docs/en/get_started/quick_start.md

 KTH Data Repository enables you to share and preserve your digital research objects (publications, data, software, presentations, etc.) in three simple steps:

-## Upload
+## Step 1: Upload

 Upload the files you want to share.

-## Describe

-Describe the files with minimal metadata such as title and creators.

-## Publish

-When ready, hit the publish button to share your research.

-Once you publish, we will automatically assign a Digital Object Identifier (DOI) to your record.

-## Step 1: Upload

 1. Before you start, make sure you have created an account and logged in.
 2. Click the plus icon in the header, and select **New upload**.